 - Hydrostatic Testing: setting up appropriate pressure test targets, hold times, the role of spike testing and determination of appropriate re-test intervals

-- In-line Inspection: description of the UT, EMAT and C-MFL technologies, their performance, industry experience, and development of response criteria
+- In-line Inspection: description of the UT, EMAT and C-MFL technologies for cracks and Geometry and MFL tools for dents, their performance, industry experience, and development of response criteria

 - Direct Assessment methods: review and applicability of NACE SP0204 for SCCDA and CSA Z662 & CEPA Condition Monitoring for SCC